 Not doing anything to exacerbate the situation is your most important first step.
 When you first begin to feel like your ears are clogged, it might be tempting to try and use cotton swabs to clear them out.
 This can be an especially dangerous strategy (cotton swabs have been known to cause all sorts of issues and difficulties, from infection to loss of hearing).
 You will most likely worsen the situation if you use cotton swabs.

-If Your Ear is Still Blocked After a Week…it Might be Hearing Loss
+If Your Ear is Still Blocked …it Might be Hearing Loss

-So you may be getting a bit antsy if a couple of days pass and you still have no clue what could be the cause of your blockage.
-In nearly all instances, your blockage will clear itself up after a few days.
+So you may be getting a bit antsy if you still have no clue what could be the cause of your blockage.
+In nearly all instances, your blockage will clear itself up.
 But it may be, as a general rule of thumb, a prudent decision to come see us if your blockage lasts for more than a week.
+And treat any sudden hearing loss as an emergency.

 Early indications of hearing loss can also feel like clogged ears.
 And as you probably understand from our other posts, neglected hearing loss can lead to other health problems, especially over time.